-In this two-part blog series, I discuss the idea of bicycle share marketing as an important tool for creating a diverse user base rather than letting bicycle share market itself.
+In this post, I discuss the idea of bicycle share marketing as an important tool for creating a diverse user base rather than letting bicycle share market itself.

 Given bike share’s continued problem with integrating a diversity of users, why don’t we look at how its marketed?